 Cedar Spring Family Dentistry in Spartanburg, SC, can handle all of your general dental and oral care needs—and then some.
-Our three dentists, Dr. Derek Herring, Dr. Steven Richards, and Dr. Woollen, and our team of licensed dental hygienists and assistants have the experience and knowledge to take care of all your needs.
+Our four dentists, Dr. Derek Herring, Dr. Steven Richards, Dr. Woollen and Dr. Birch, and our team of licensed dental hygienists and assistants have the experience and knowledge to take care of all your needs.
 From preventive care to pediatric services to cosmetic restorations, you are in the best hands at Cedar Spring Family Dentistry.

 Most dentistry looks like you’ve “had work done.”
 Our goal is to provide dentistry that is undetectable.
 We replace existing crowns and fillings with restorations that look and feel like your natural teeth.
 You do not have to settle for dental work that leaves you less than 100 percent confident and happy about your smile and appearance.

 A lot has changed and many technological advances have been made in dental care in recent years.
 At Cedar Spring Family Dentistry, we have incorporated these advances into our practice.
 We know you will like the results.
 Learn more about how we use the latest technology to give you a natural smile.

 Request an appointment

 - Crowns: A full-coverage ceramic "cap" that is bonded to remaining tooth structure in order to provide maximum strength, full function, and natural aesthetics.
 Crowns are used when a large amount of natural tooth is destroyed by cavities, fractures, endodontic therapy, or trauma.

 - Bridges: A bonded, ceramic denture used to replace one missing tooth by covering the adjacent teeth on either side of the missing tooth.

 - Dentures: Removable prosthetic devices that replace missing teeth.
 They can be supported by gum tissue, remaining teeth, or implants.